 Give an old book a new lease of life by using its’ covers to house your very own sketchbook or journal.
 Make a themed inspiration book using specifically chosen papers or use a variety of recycled papers for your thoughts and drawings.
 Perfect as a base for mixed media, as a prompt for creative writing or art journaling.

-All day workshops are based on a 10 – 4pm day with a break for lunch.
+All workshops are based on a 10 – 4pm day with a break for lunch.

-Please email for 2018 rates.
+Please email me for 2019/20 rates.

-Cat prefers small classes, no more than 12-15 students in order to get around each student and assess their individual needs in the workshop.
+I prefer to teach small classes, no more than 12-15 students in order to get around each student and assess their individual needs in the workshop.

 The bookbinding workshop requires a fair amount of space for each student so class sizes depend on the teaching space available.

 If you have any specific interests a workshop or series of classes can be tailor made to suit your group or needs.
 Please just ask.
-Email me here!

-I look forward to hearing from you!
+Please email me here I look forward to hearing from you.